Skip to content

 # [method]: HTTP GET or POST method

-# [data]: POST parameters in x-www-form-urlencoded format
+# [data]: POST parameters in x-www-form-urlencoded

-# [json]: POST parameters in JSON
+# [json]: POST parameters in json

 # [cookies]: cookies to include in the request